BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-22 W8 Reflect:

 -  Read the question carefully.
 The problem is asking for a basis for column vector, but not the basis for the null space (for solution).
 Previously we are all focus on the null space, and this time it just simplier.
+-  It is surprise that 50% of the students fallen into the same pit as me.
+Read the questin carefully.

 # Reference